Nachiket-Bhide/Dimensionality_Reduction-and-Optimal_One_Dimensional_Clustering/README.md

 # Efficient Clustering via Kernel Principcal Component Analysis and Optimal One Dimensional Clustering

-## About Project
+## About Research Work

+# Motivation:

-Several techniques are used for clustering of high-dimensional data.
-Traditionally, clustering approaches are based on performing dimensionality reduction of high-dimensional data followed by classical clustering such as k-means in lower dimensions.
-However, this approach based on k-means does not guarantee optimality.
-Moreover, the result of k-means is highly dependent on initialization of cluster centers and hence not repeatable, while not being optimal.
+  1. Traditional approaches for clustering high dimensional data involve dimensionality reduction followed by classical clustering algorithms such as k-means in             lower dimensions.

-To overcome this drawback, an optimal clustering approach in one dimension based on dimensionality reduction is implemented.
-The one-dimensional representation of high dimensional data is obtained using Kernel Principal Component Analysis.
-The one-dimensional representation of the data is then clustered optimally using a dynamic programming algorithm in polynomial time.
-Clusters in the one-dimensional data are obtained by minimizing the sum of within-class variance while maximizing the sum of between-class variance.
+  2. However, approaches based on k-means clustering suffer from the drawbacks and limitations of k-means clustering, namely, high dependency on initialization of cluster centroids, non-repeatability of clustering results.
+Also, k-means can converge locally and hence does not guarantee optimal clustering.

+# Proposed Approach:

+1. An optimal clustering approach in one dimension based on dimensionality reduction is proposed.
+2. One dimensional representation of high dimensional data is obtained using Kernel Principal Component Analysis using a suitable kernel function such as Radial Basis Function(RBF).
+3. One dimensional representation is then clustered optimally using dynamic programming algorithm in polynomial time

+# Contribution:

+1. Developed a program using Python and C programming languages for implementing proposed clustering approach.
+2. Using Silhouette score as a metric to evaluate quality of clustering, the advantages of proposed approach over traditional k-means based approaches are demonstrated.
+3. For testing the proposed approach, a real world high dimensional dataset and a synthetic two dimensional dataset is used.

 ## Programming Languages and Libraries